-If a potential enrollee does not select an MCO/PIHP/PAHP or PCCM within the given time frame, the potential enrollee will be auto-assigned or default assigned to a plan. i.
+- ntial enrollee does not select an MCO/PIHP/PAHP or PCCM within the given time frame, the enrollee will be auto-assigned or default assigned to a plan. i.
 Potential enrollees will have day(s) / month(s) to choose a plan. ii.
 There is an auto-assignment process or algorithm.
-In the description please indicate the factors considered and whether or not the auto-assignment process assigns persons with special health care needs to an MCO/PIHP/PAHP/PCCM who is their current provider or who is capable of serving their particular needs: The State automatically enrolls beneficiaries. on a mandatory basis into a single MCO, PIHP, or PAHP in a rural area (please also check item A.I.C.3) on a mandatory basis into a single PIHP or PAHP for which it has requested a waiver of the requirement of choice of plans (please also check item A.I.C.1). on a voluntary basis into a single MCO, PIHP, or PAHP.
-The State must first offer the beneficiary a choice.
-If the beneficiary does not choose, the State may enroll the beneficiary as long as the beneficiary can opt out at any time without cause.
-Please specify geographic areas where this occurs: can opt out at any time without cause. can opt out at any time without cause. can opt out at any time without cause.
-Please specify geographic areas where this occurs: The State provides guaranteed eligibility of months (maximum of 6 months permitted) for can opt out at any time without cause.
-Please specify geographic areas where this occurs: The State provides guaranteed eligibility of months (maximum of 6 months permitted) for MCO/PCCM enrollees under the State plan.
-The State allows otherwise mandated beneficiaries to request exemption from enrollment in an can opt out at any time without cause.
-Please specify geographic areas where this occurs: The State provides guaranteed eligibility of months (maximum of 6 months permitted) for MCO/PCCM enrollees under the State plan.
-The State allows otherwise mandated beneficiaries to request exemption from enrollment in an MCO/PIHP/PAHP/PCCM.
-Please describe the circumstances under which a beneficiary would be eligible for exemption from can opt out at any time without cause.
-Please specify geographic areas where this occurs: The State provides guaranteed eligibility of months (maximum of 6 months permitted) for MCO/PCCM enrollees under the State plan.
-The State allows otherwise mandated beneficiaries to request exemption from enrollment in an MCO/PIHP/PAHP/PCCM.
-Please describe the circumstances under which a beneficiary would be eligible for exemption from d.
+In the description please indicate the factors considered and whether or not the auto-assignment process assigns persons with special health care needs to an MCO/PIHP/PAHP/PCCM who is their current provider or who is capable of serving their particular needs: The State e automatically enrolls beneficiaries. on a mandatory basis into a single MCO, PIHP, or PAHP in a rural area (please also check item A.I.C.3). mandatory basis into a single PIHP or PAHP for which it has requested a waiver of the requirement hoice of plans (please also check item A.I.C.1). choi voluntary basis into a single MCO, PIHP, or PAHP.
+The State must first offer the beneficiary a ice.
+If the beneficiary does not choose, the State may enroll the beneficiary as long as the beneficiary opt out at any time without cause.
+Plea se specify geographic areas where this occurs: e provides guaranteed eligibility of months (maximum of 6 months permitted) for CCM enrollees under the State plan. e allows otherwise mandated beneficiaries to request exemption from enrollment in an HP/PAHP/PCCM. escribe the circumstances under which a beneficiary would be eligible for exemption from nt.
+In addition, please describe the exemption process: e automatically re-enrolls a beneficiary with the same PCCM or MCO/PIHP/PAHP if there is a loss aid eligibility of 2 months or less.

+- 2. Details (Continued) - d.
 Disenrollment

-2. Details (Continued)